dhrumilp15/TOPS/README.md

 The above is a non-exhuastive list about what's different in *Grade 12* TOPS.
 If you have questions about what makes TOPS different, I'd recommend reaching out to the curriculum leader (Currently Ms. Hermanovsky if I recall correctly).
 If you're interested in a student's perspective, feel free to message me at dhrumilp15@gmail.com or dhrumilp15#4369 on discord and we'll set up a call. :)

-I'm posting these mainly for the many students who have asked me about grade X(usually 11 or 12) TOPS work. :)
+I'm posting these mainly for the many students who have asked me about grade (11 / 12) TOPS work. :)